stjude/DeepBrainIPP/README.md

 -----
         1. Download fiji from https://imagej.net/software/fiji/downloads
         2. Make Sure fiji runs headlessly
-        2. Build singularity images using the recipe provided in "Singularity" folder
+        2. Build singularity images using the recipe provided in "Singularity" folder.
+Feel free to contact if you can not build the image.
+We will upload to FTP

             sudo singularity build antsregistrationbatch.img antsregistrationbatch.def

         2. Enter necessary parameters in "registration_config.json" file

         3. Choolse atlas from "Atlas" folder that match you MRIs modality
         4. Run singularity image